kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

     > [!NOTE]
     > Rules defined earlier in the list have a higher priority than those defined later.
 The request searches for the first matching rule starting from the top of the APIRule **spec.rules** list.
 Therefore, we recommend ordering rules starting with the most specific path and ending with the most general.

-    Example of incorrect rule order that causes all matches to be captured by the first rule: this configuration allows also unauthenticated `POST` access to `/anything/{*}/one` as this path prefixes with `anything` segment so the fir st rule applies, whereas the intended behaviour is to require JWT authentication for the `/anything/{*}/one` endpoint.
+    Example of incorrect rule order that causes all matches to be captured by the first rule: this configuration allows also unauthenticated `POST` access to `/anything/{*}/one` as this path prefixes with `anything` segment so the first rule applies, whereas the intended behaviour is to require JWT authentication for the `/anything/{*}/one` endpoint.

    ```yaml
    ...